steven2358/awesome-generative-ai/DISCOVERIES.md

 ## Code

 - [ZZZ Code AI](https://zzzcode.ai) - AI-powered free website to get any programming question answered or code generated.
+- [AiDA](https://www.bookmark.com/ai-website-builder) - Future proof your website with the power of AI.
+AiDA eliminates 90 percent of the pain points associated with web design.

 ## Other